erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.16.3

+- `NumberInput` adds support for the `step` attribute, so you can use the number up/down to represent floats too.

+v0.16.2

+- Updated dependencies, fixed library vulnerabilities

 v0.16.1

 - `Select`, `Options`, and `RadioButtons`: The `checkedId` property can be used to change the selection in `onupdate` dynamically.
 Otherwise, it is treated the same as `initialValue` (which is only processed in `oninit`).
 This allows you to dynamically update the selections without recreating the component.